Josef-Friedrich/phrydy/README.rst

      -
    * - catalognum
      - common
-     - This is a number assigned to the release by the label which can often be found on the spine or near the barcode.
+     - A number assigned to the release by the label which can often be found on the spine or near the barcode.
 There may be more than one, especially when multiple labels are involved.
-This is not the ASIN — there is a relationship for that — nor the label code.
      - ``CDP 7 46439 2``
    * - catalognums
      - common
-     - catalognums
+     - Multiple numbers assigned to the release by the label which can often be found on the spine or near the barcode.
+There may be more than one, especially when multiple labels are involved.
-     -
+     - ``['CDP 7 46439 2', 'Do 247282']``
    * - channels
      - audio
      - channels